Art-Sells/Arells/Build-Notes.md

 - Save VavityCodeBase architecture Offline (for testing) and online version (for deployment)

 ### Home
+- Change color scheme (for modals also) to Purpple
 - Make slogan larger
 arells
     [ Slogan